No. 2 Michigan beats Purdue 43-22 for Big Ten crown

 College football’s winningest program has the first 13-win season in school history.
-Two more victories would give the Wolverines (13-0, No. 2 CFP) their first national championship since 1997.
+Two more victories would give the Wolverines (13-0, No. 2 CFP) their first national championship since 1997 — even without Heisman Trophy candidate Blake Corum because of a season-ending left knee injury.

-And with injured star Blake Corum sidelined by a season-ending left knee injury, Edwards stole the show for the second straight week.
+“He’s the best running back in college football and he deserves the Heisman.
+If he hadn’t gotten hurt, he would have easily won the Heisman so this is for Blake Corum,” Edwards said after being named the game MVP.
+“I think it’s kind of self-explanatory what our goals are.
+I believe we’ve talked about them all year I don’t think much more needs to be said.”

+Those goals appeared to be in jeopardy just last week when Corum managed to play just one series against rival Ohio State.

+But Edwards stole the show, shredding the Buckeyes for 216 yards and two scores and was every bit as good in his encore — just hours after Corum posted on Twitter he had undergone knee surgery.
-After shredding rival Ohio State for 216 yards and two scores last week, Edwards broke open this game with a 60-yard on the first play of the second half to set up one score.
-He added a 27-yard TD sprint on Michigan’s next series to make it 28-13.

-Purdue (8-5) never recovered from Michigan’s quick, seven-play onslaught after it trailed 14-13 at halftime.
+Edwards broke open this game with a 60-yard on the first play of the second half to set up one score.
+He added a 27-yard TD sprint on Michigan’s next series to make it 28-13 and Purdue (8-5) never recovered from the seven-play onslaught after trailing 14-13 at halftime.

+“They didn’t panic when the game was close in the third quarter,” Boilermakers coach Jeff Brohm said.
+“They came out, ran the ball and imposed their will.”

 O’Connell was 32 of 47 with 366 yards and two interceptions after missing some practice time early this week to mourn the death of his oldest brother.
 Jones, who lost to Michigan in last year’s game while playing for Iowa, had 13 receptions for 162 yards.